2002–03 Omani League

 The 2002–03 Omani League was the 27th edition of the top football league in Oman.
 Al-Oruba SC was the defending champions, having won the 2001–02 Omani League season.
-Dhofar S.C.S.C. emerged as the champions of the 2002–03 Omani League with a total of 65 points.
+Ruwi emerged as the champions of the 2002–03 Omani League with a total of 65 points.

 Teams

 This season the number of teams in the league had increased from 10 to 14.
 There was no relegation in the 2001–02 season.
 Second Division League teams Ruwi Club, Saham SC, Al-Salam SC and Nizwa Club were promoted to the league this season.